36 awesome electric sports car models that we can’t wait for! [Update]

 Ferrari has filed a patent application for a new electrified platform that indicates that the first Ferrari electric car coming in 2025 will be a sports car.
 The patent application (see on Auto Express) showed the floorpan and chassis, which offers space for two battery packs.
 Both packs lay fixed on dedicated floor sections, one in the rear of the car and the other, a wide and flat unit, beneath the passenger cell.

-The first of the many Ferrari electric car sports cars to come will offer unique features, racing-derived performance, and exceptional handling.
-Its biggest highlight could be solid-state battery technology.
+Future Ferrari electric car sports cars will offer unique features, racing-derived performance, and exceptional handling.
+The biggest highlight, as this plan unfolds, could be solid-state battery technology.

 Fisker Ronin